What to Expect From Your Lawyer

 - Give you advice about your legal situation

-- Keep you informed about your case
+- Stay in contact and keep you informed about your case

 - Allow you to make the important decisions regarding your case